-Be a friend to your teenager: Develop a relationship where your teenaged child feels comfortable to share his feelings with you – may it be on sex, girls, fear of failure or anything, just like he does with his friends.
-Open communication is a must if you want to help your child in his teenage.
+Develop a relationship where your teenaged child feels comfortable to share their feelings with you – may it be on sex, girls, fear of failure or anything, just like they do with friends.
+Open communication is a must if you want to help your child in their teenage.

-Let his conscience be powerful enough to guide him.
+You can’t tell your child all the time what to do and what not to.
+Let their conscience be powerful enough to guide them.
 A child, who is brought up in a home where culture, traditions & values are respected and followed, can never go astray.

 Parents often feel that now their child is too grown up for hugs or there is no need to express love.
 But teenage is an age when your child needs you even more.
 Have warm chats, express your understanding, and assure your child that you’ll love him no matter what.
-These gestures of love and empathy will bring him closer to you.
+These gestures of love and empathy will bring them closer to you.